 Calgary, according to 2013 weather data, receives on average about 16.5 inches of precipitation, but our water supply comes from the mountains in the form of melt water from the glaciers.
 There is substantial data which strongly suggests these glaciers are in a retreating phase.

-What is the link to Cwaterdrop2algary and the Coachella Valley in regards to water?
+What is the link to Calgary and the Coachella Valley in regards to water?
 Both have precarious water supply issues.
 At one time the Palm Springs area did receive about 10 inches of rain per year, but with dynamic weather and climate patterns that average is 4.97 inches.
 The water supply in this desert community comes from the surrounding San Jacinto, San Bernardino and Santa Rosa mountains.
 These mountains are high enough, nearly 11,500 ft. for San Gorgonio Mountain, and can routinely receive some significant amounts of snow.
 Melt supplies the aquifers created by the San Andreas Fault system that provides the valley with its water.

 The current widespread severe drought impacting California has prompted a re-think of the water policies.
 Conservation is the first avenue.
 There are incentives in place to remove landscaping that requires high volumes of water and replacing it with xeriscaping and desert landscaping which requires very little water.
 Similarly, initiatives are in place for the 130 or so golf courses in the Palm Springs area to water only the tees, fairways and greens and not the rough.
 And many golf courses promote the fact that they are using “grey” water for irrigation purposes.

 Another measure under consideration is to have a graduated rate system for water use.
 This simply means the more you use, the more you will pay for incremental water use.
-There is nothing like a huge utility bill to inspire one to think more about what one consumes.water-conservation
+There is nothing like a huge utility bill to inspire one to think more about what one consumes.

 The Alberta Urban Municipalities Association (AUMA) recently published a policy paper on water management.
 One of the key recommendations contained in that document is for each Alberta municipality to scribe its own water policy against a template provided by AUMA.
 This is a good idea.